cran/D3mirt/README.md

 The `summary()` function prints the number of items and the number of factors used in the analysis together with the suggested model identification items.
-As can be seen, the items that are suggested by `modid()` to identify the model are the items “W7Q3”, for the $x$-axis, and “W7Q20”, for the $y$-axis.
+As can be seen, the items suggested by `modid()` are the items “W7Q3” and “W7Q20”.
+The output also includes data frames that hold all the model identification items (`Item.1...Item.n`) selected by `modid()` together with the items’ absolute sum score (`ABS`), one frame for the sum of squares for factors sorted in descending order, and one frame for item factor loadings.

-The `modid()` is designed so that the strongest loading item, from the strongest factor, always aligns perfectly with the x-axis, and the remaining items follow thereafter.
-This helps makes the result maximally interpretable while also avoiding, with the help of the upper bound, imposing an unempirical structure on the data.
-If problems appear with the model identification, please see the package vignette for guidance.
+The order of the factors follows the model identification items so that item 1 comes from the strongest factor (sorted highest up), item 2 from the second strongest (sorted second), and so on.
+The absolute sum scores indicate statistical fit to the structural assumptions of the DMIRT model and the items are, therefore, sorted with the lowest absolute sum score highest up.
+The top items are the items that best meet the necessary statistical requirements for the model identification.
+For a three-dimensional model this implies that the item highest up in the first data frame should be used to identify the $x$-axis, and the item highest up in the second data frame should be used to identify the
+$y$-axis, and so on.
+For more on the model identification procedure (e.g., trouble shooting, criteria, or limitations), see package vignette.

 # 2. D3mirt Model Estimation